sanketchoudhary5/Password-Generator/README.md

 Whether you're securing your social media accounts, email, or sensitive financial information, this tool is an ideal solution to enhance your digital security.
 Additionally, its intuitive interface ensures that even non-technical users can easily generate secure passwords in just a few clicks.

-## Acknowledgements

- -We would like to acknowledge:

-The open-source community for inspiring the development of this tool.

-Online tutorials and resources that guided the implementation.

-Users who provided feedback to improve the tool’s functionality.

 ## Deployment

 The Password Generator is deployed and ready to use.
 Access it here: Password Generator (Replace # with the actual deployment URL).